 It should be noted that all new first-year students at CUT should have written the National Benchmark Test (NBT) before registration.
 All faculties’ applicants should have written the Academic and Quantitative Literacy Test.
 Applicants to the Faculty of Health and Environmental Sciences, the Faculty of Engineering and Information Technology and some departments of the Faculty of Humanities should also have written the Mathematics test.
 Costs for these tests are for the prospective students’ account.
-Prospective students are advised to obtain information about the centres closes to their homes, as well as the dates on which these tests will be conducted.
+Prospective students are advised to obtain information about the centres closest to their homes, as well as the dates on which these tests will be conducted.
 CUT will also serve as one of the centres.

 NBTP makes provision for writers with disabilities, which are facilitated by the Unit for Students with Special Needs.
-Writers who require examination accommodations on account of a disability can contact the NBT call centre (021-6503523) to request form to be submitted three weeks prior to the selected test date.
+Writers who require to be accommodated during an examination on account of a disability can contact the NBT call centre (021-6503523) to request a form that has to be submitted three weeks prior to the selected test date.
 We have successfully accommodated writers who are:

 - blind (e.g. using the jaws computer programme and/or braille);